 I said earlier that Patrik has little professional background in residential development; but that changed in May 2018 when Zaha Hadid Architects completed its new block of luxury housing at 520 West 28th Street in New York where properties went on sale from $4.9 million for a 2-bedroom apartment to $50 million for the larger of the two penthouses.
 If this is the calibration of housing needs by the market, then anarcho-capitalism’s got some way to go.

 Back in London, last December the ever-accommodating Lambeth council granted planning permission for Zaha Hadid Architects’ plan for a pair of 53- and 42-storey towers in the Vauxhall, Nine Elms, Battersea Opportunity Area.
-The scheme will be the practice’s first major mixed-use residential and commercial development in the UK, with the taller tower being a 618-room hotel and the shorter providing 257 residential properties.
+The scheme is being developed by Vauxhall Cross Island Property Holding Ltd, an investment group registered in the tax haven of Guernsey and backed by Rassmal Investments, which is registered in Dubai and financed by the Al Shawaf family, one of the wealthiest families in Saudi Arabia.
+This will be Zaha Hadid Architect’s first major mixed-use residential and commercial development in the UK, with the taller tower being a 618-room hotel and the shorter providing 257 residential properties.
 23 of these, less than 9 per cent of the total, will be for a Rent-to-Buy scheme, while the rest of the development’s affordable housing provision has been discharged by a £30 million payment to the council for housing that will be built off-site, and most likely used to fund the council’s estate demolition programme.

 This isn’t anarcho-capitalism guided by the ‘invisible hand’ of the free market.
 This is collusion between international property developers and investors, architects, local authorities, the GLA and the UK government.
 And far from calibrating the delicate balance of human needs, this collusion will further drive up housing costs for the people who live in London and across the UK.
 If we are to resist and come up with solutions to this capitalist crisis, it is vital that we see through the propaganda of lobbyists for the building industry and its global investors for what they are.